 4.3.1 Frames and subframes

 Downlink and uplink transmissions are organized into frames with duration, each consisting of ten subframes of duration.
-The number of consecutive OFDM symbols per subframe is .
+The number of consecutive OFDM symbols per subframe is Nsymbsubframe,μ=NsymbslotNslotsubframe,μ.
 Each frame is divided into two equally-sized half-frames of five subframes each with half-frame 0 consisting of subframes 0 – 4 and half-frame 1 consisting of subframes 5 – 9.

 There is one set of frames in the uplink and one set of frames in the downlink on a carrier.